d23dffb107/Final-Project-2/README.md

 	Displays map properly.
 No wall collisions yet.
 (Ri Jiu) 5/31/15:
 	Incorporated music in the background.
 Game still lags however.
+(Brian) 6/6/15:
+	Wall collision works!
+But now we have to work on manual turns and timing.
 (Brian)